Online Course Policy

 Credential Requirement for Teaching Online Courses

-Prior to offering his/her first online course, a faculty member must complete an approved training related to online instruction.
-Such trainings are offered through the Office of Electronic Learning; other appropriate certificates of training may be accepted upon approval by the Provost.
+Prior to offering their first online course, a faculty member must complete an approved training related to online instruction.
+Such trainings are offered through the Office of Electronic Learning; other appropriate certificates of training may be accepted upon approval by the provost and vice president for academic affairs and enrollment management.
 Documented evidence of appropriate training or experience must be provided for the personnel file maintained in the Office of Academic Affairs and Enrollment Management.

 Online Course Components